huggingface/blog/constitutional_ai.md

 To align these LLMs according to a set of values, researchers at Anthropic have proposed a technique called **[Constitutional AI](https://www.anthropic.com/index/constitutional-ai-harmlessness-from-ai-feedback) (CAI)**, which asks the models to critique their outputs and self-improve according to a set of user-defined principles.
 This is exciting because the practitioners only need to define the principles instead of having to collect expensive human feedback to improve the model.

 In this work, we present an end-to-end recipe for doing Constitutional AI with open models.
-We are also releasing a new tool called `huggingface/llm-swarm` to leverage GPU Slurm clusters for scalable synthetic data generation.
+We are also releasing a new tool called `llm-swarm` to leverage GPU Slurm clusters for scalable synthetic data generation.

 Here are the various artifacts: